-The heater ideally should face the bow or stern of the boat, particularly on a sailboat.
+The stove ideally should face the bow or stern of the boat, particularly on a sailboat.
 Fuel is gravity fed from the oil metering valve into the burner so if the valve should drop below the level of the burner, the fuel would not flow uphill into the burner, which will put out the fire.
-In a beam-facing installation, the oil metering valve may have to be relocated to the side of the heater.
+In a beam-facing installation, the oil metering valve may have to be relocated to the side of the stove.
 There are holes located on the side to hold the repositioned valve bracket.
 See diagram below.
-This will allow the heater to operate up to 15 degrees.
+This can't be done on the Bristol model as it must face port or starboard only.
+This will allow the stove to operate up to 15 degrees.
 If you have any doubt regarding the need for a valve bracket, please email us. info@dickinsonmarine.com

-Note: the heaters valve & burner should be in line with the boats keel.
+Note: the stoves valve & burner should be in line with the boats keel.